16 Aug Prescription for Feelings

 By Business Motivational Speaker and Smile Aficionado Darryl Davis

-Last week I shared little bit about what chemicals in our body fire up our good feelings and help us design lives worth smiling about.
+Last week I shared little bit about what D.O.S.E. chemicals (Dopamine, Oxytocin, Serotonin, and Endorphins) in our body fire up our good feelings and help us design lives worth smiling about.
 In that blog, we talked about Dopamine: The Motivational Chemical.
 This week let’s talk about the LOVE chemical: oxytocin.

 Oxytocin is referred to as the “love hormone.”
 It activates your ability to trust, act more generously, and become more social with others.
 It is associated with bonding.
 It can be released by a physical action like holding hands, but it is also released when there is a perceived type of bonding, such as your comments being “liked” on a social media network.
 (You folks who are my Facebook friends had no idea that you were my oxytocin dealers, did you?)
 Even being part of a crowd at a concert or sports arena promotes this “belonging” chemical.
 To help you remember what Oxytocin is, think of the o as meaning “Others.”

 Bonding Agent: Did you know that oxytocin also plays a role in childbirth?
 Large amounts are released during labor, during a mother’s first contact with her newborn, and during breast feeding.
 I can’t think of a more powerful example of bonding than that.
 When you smile at someone and get a smile back—whether it is from a loved one or a stranger—you will get a dose of oxytocin as your urge to belong and connect with others is fulfilled.
 This is true in the office as well as in your personal life.
 For instance, if you smile while you’re negotiating with another business person, you’ll achieve better results because you’re building trust and triggering the release of a healthy dose of oxytocin for you both.